Home

 The Triple Helix is a global forum for science in society, run by students at over 25 of the world’s leading universities.
 Our aim is to improve the standard of debate on scientific matters affecting the wider public, whilst providing students with the necessary skills and a platform on which to actively partake in the discussion.
 With the Cambridge chapter as one of the most active ones across the globe today, our activities include -

-- Hosting panel debates, exploring the interdisciplinary issues surrounding science in our everyday lives, with expert academics and policy makers.
+- Hosting fortnightly panel debates, exploring the interdisciplinary issues surrounding science in our everyday lives, with expert academics and policy makers.

 - Organising a variety of outreach events and workshops with the aim of engaging school students with science in society.